 Composer & Multimedia-Artist

-Sabina Covarrubias (1977-) is a composer, multimedia artist, and a researcher in the field of computer music.
+Sabina Covarrubias, PhD (1977-) is a composer, multimedia artist, and a researcher in the field of computer music.
+She is a researcher and professor (ATER) at the EDESTA doctoral school of Université de Paris VIII.

-Her works encompass a wide array of genres, which have been shown in highly renowned concert halls and festivals in Mexico, United States, and France.
-Performances of her compositions have taken place in the International Festival for Women in Art in the Palacio de Bellas Artes in Mexico City and in the International Forum of New Music Manuel Enríquez in Mexico City.
+Her works encompass a wide array of genres, such as visual music, electroacoustic music, "musique mixte" , experimental electronic music, symphonic, which have been shown in highly renowned concert halls and festivals in Mexico, United States, Scottland, Italy and France.
+Performances of her compositions have taken place in the International Festival for Women in Art in the Palacio de Bellas Artes in Mexico City, Vision'R festival in Paris, France, Sonica Festival, in Scotland UK, Tate Modern Museum in London UK, Saturnalia Festival in Milano, Italy, Keroxen Festival in Tenerife , Mercat de Musica Viva in Barcelona, among others.

 Photo: Christian Taillemite